alanng10/BinaryExecutePlat/Docue/a.md

 One Binary Execute Plat has park cross style worth benefit arch.

 One Binary Execute Plat has park cross style worth benefit arch worth.

-One Binary Execute Plat has park word.

-The word is "Linux".